Teen Alcohol and Drug UseSkip to the navigation

 Positive self-esteem, a supportive family, and positive role models help teens gain confidence to make good choices.

-If you live in a high-risk neighborhood or your teen is at high risk for an abuse problem, a community program can help your teen learn skills to avoid substance abuse.
+If you live in a high-risk neighborhood or your teen is at high risk for an substance use problem, a community program can help your teen learn skills to avoid substance use.

 Even young school children have opinions about substance use.
 So start early to help your child learn the skills needed to avoid substance use.